 Salt

-SALT 2022-23: Operating at the intersection of art, science and ecology, SALT marked the start of a new body of interdisciplinary enquiry drawing upon Edinburgh’s coastal ecologies and connection to the global climate crisis.
-Centring upon the former site of Joppa Salt Pans – a production site for salt from the 1630s until 1953, together with areas around Seafield, the various projects developed a dialogue around considerations for coastal futures.
+2022-23: operating at the intersection of art, science and ecology, SALT marked the start of a new body of interdisciplinary enquiry drawing upon Edinburgh’s coastal ecologies and connection to the global climate crisis.
+Centring upon the former site of Joppa Salt Pans – a production site for salt from the 1630s until 1953, together with areas around Seafield, the various projects developed a dialogue around considerations for coastal futures with the project culminating in an artist bookwork.

 Crude Floral